junxit/us-congress-bills-113/metadata.md

 - 2014-01-08 — Mr. Shuster moved to suspend the rules and pass the bill.
 - 2014-01-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 4). (text: CR H39-40)
 - 2014-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 4).(text: CR H39-40)
+- 2014-01-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.